top of page

 Rawson Lake and Mount Sarrail

 This magnificently calm body of water lies in a spectacular glacier-carved cirque.
-Don’t make the mistake of NOT walking around the lake; go left and follow the trail around the southeastern shore for beautiful views of small meadows lying below the impressive 1200-meter headwall.
-There are tons of opportunities for meditation and photography all along the lakeshore.
+But DON’T make the mistake of stopping here.
+Go left and follow the trail around the southeastern shore for beautiful views of meadows lying below the impressive 1200-meter headwall.

 At the 4km mark, you’ll see the trail scramble upslope towards the saddle right of Mount Sarrail.
 If the walk to Rawson Lake failed to satisfy your lust for hearty hiking, the very steep climb to the saddle outta do it.

-Now, this rather short section of Sarrail Ridge is the most precipitous bit of dirt that I have ever hiked.
+Now, be warned.
+The trail leading to Sarrail Ridge is the most precipitous bit of dirt that I’ve ever hiked.
+It’s sandy and slippery and I wouldn't recommend it in the rain.
 If you’re willing to endure the cardiovascular slog, I heartily encourage you to push upwards, as the reward far outweighs the effort.
-It’s a steep, straight-up 350m climb to the saddle, with no switchbacks to water down the grade; allow yourself a good 45 minutes to get there.
-I’m sure I panted like a bear in heat the whole way.

 Rawson Lake Mount Sarrail saddle ridge Kananaskis hike hiking Alberta Canada